Tsawwassen/hme/README.md

 - - Was able to merge the two files and render that data sorted by category
 - - Realized this morning that I need to sort by category THEN inventory Part AND THEN Serial Number.
 - - Got that working...
+- - The export didn't have the columns in the correct order.
+- - - Used the columns option with Papa.uparse to allow the file to have the columns in the expected order.

 ## QoL ToDos